gitter-badger/luda/site/html/_elements/grid.md

 ```

-### Fluid Column Width
+### Auto-Adjusted Column Width
-Add the class `.col-auto` to make a column width auto adjusted.
-The width of this column depends on the availiable horizontal space of its `.grid` container, all the left space will be occupied.
+The class `.col-auto` is used to make a column's width auto adjusted.
+The width of an auto-adjusted column depends on the availiable horizontal space of the grid, all the availiable space will be occupied.

 <div class="grid grid-example">
   <div class="col-4"><p class="p6 bc-primary c-light ta-center">.col-4</p></div>